TheCodeMonks/NYTimes-iOS/README.md

 You can contribute us by filing issues, bugs and PRs.

 ### Before you do
-Before you open a issue or report a bug, please check if the issue or bug is related to Xcode beta.
+Before you open a issue or report a bug, please check if the issue or bug is related to Xcode or SwiftUI.

 ### Contributing guidelines:
 - Open issue regarding proposed change.